starblaz3/JobHub/READme.md

 ## Installation and execution
 - Install dependencies in package.json file in respective folder.
 - Run "npm start" command in CLI in both frontend and backend folder to use the application.
-- Use the link generated in backend CLI to navigate and use the website locally.
+- Use the link generated in frontend CLI to navigate and use the website locally.

 ## Note
 - Assumed that port 27017 port is open on your network as my application uses mongo atlas as cloud database for this project.